 This course provides an overview of personal and family financial planning with an emphasis on financial recordkeeping, planning your spending, tax planning, consumer credit, making buying decisions, purchasing insurance, selecting investments, and retirement and estate planning.
-This class is recommended for non-business majors in their junior or senior years.
-(Fall)
+This class is recommended for non-business majors.
+(Fall, Interterm)